-Like Saudi Arabia, the UAE tends to take hardline positions on Iran and Iran's regional activities, despite having closer commercial ties to Iran than Saudi Arabia does.
+Like Saudi Arabia, the UAE tends to take hardline positions on Iran's regional activities, although it has closer commercial ties to Iran than Saudi Arabia does.
 The UAE is acting in concert with Saudi Arabia and some of the other GCC states in the wide range of military or political activities intended to blunt Iran's regional influence.
-On April 3, 2016, the UAE Ambassador to the United States wrote an op-ed for the Wall Street Journal saying that "...the Iran we have long known-hostile, expansionist, violent-is alive and well, and as dangerous as ever."
+On April 3, 2016, the UAE Ambassador to the United States wrote an op-ed for the Wall Street Journal saying that "the Iran we have long known-hostile, expansionist, violent-is alive and well, and as dangerous as ever."
+The UAE reportedly refused urgings by President Obama at the April 21, 2016, second U.S.-GCC summit to increase its diplomatic engagement with Iran.

 Unlike Saudi Arabia, the UAE has a long-standing territorial dispute with Iran over the Persian Gulf islands of Abu Musa and the Greater and Lesser Tunb islands.
 The Tunbs were seized by the Shah of Iran in 1971, and the Islamic Republic took full control of Abu Musa in 1992, appearing to violate a 1971 UAE-Iran agreement to share control of that island.
 The UAE has sought to refer the dispute to the International Court of Justice (ICJ), but Iran has insisted on resolving the issue bilaterally.
 (ICJ referral requires concurrence from both parties to a dispute.)
-In the aftermath of the 2013 interim nuclear agreement (Joint Plan of Action, JPA), the two countries held direct discussions on the issue and reportedly made progress.
-Iran reportedly removed some military equipment from the islands.21 However, no progress has been announced since.
+In 2013-2014, the two countries held direct discussions on the issue and reportedly made progress.
+Iran reportedly removed some military equipment from the islands.
+However, no progress has been announced since.

 The UAE and Iran maintain extensive trade and commercial ties.
-Iranian-origin residents of Dubai emirate number about 300,000 and many Iranian-owned businesses are located there (including branch offices of large trading companies based in Tehran and elsewhere in Iran).
-These relationships have often triggered U.S. concerns about the apparent re-exportation of some U.S. technology to Iran, 22 although the UAE has said it has taken extensive steps, in cooperation with the United States, to reduce such leakage.
+Iranian-origin residents of Dubai emirate number about 300,000, and many Iranian-owned businesses are located there (including branch offices of large trading companies based in Tehran and elsewhere in Iran).
+These relationships have often triggered U.S. concerns about the apparent re-exportation of some U.S. technology to Iran, although the UAE has said it has taken extensive steps, in cooperation with the United States, to reduce such leakage.
 In concert with the Saudi-Iran dispute over the execution of Nimr al Nimr, the UAE recalled its Ambassador from Iran in January 2016.